jaspector

 Required for development in the Special Flood Hazard Area, including filling, grading, excavation, minimum improvements, substantial improvements, and new construction in floodplain areas

+Not all construction work requires a permit in unincorporated Newton County, MO.
 The following work is generally exempt: No public exempt-work list was found for the county floodplain permit.
+When in doubt, confirm with the local building department before starting work.